drrlvn/arch-installation-guide/README.md

 ## Assumptions
 1. You want to use the entire disk for Arch Linux without dual-booting another operating system.
 1. You use either a physical or a virtual x86 64 bit machine which is capable booting in either BIOS or EFI mode.
-1. Use you an Intel CPU.
+1. You use an Intel CPU.
 1. Your desired root filesystem is BTRFS.

 ## The steps